bmerle/wst3/README.md

 ### 7. `fcc_schmid.ipynb`
 **Purpose:**
-Compute the **Taylor factor M** for fcc crystals under uniaxial loading, for both single crystals and random polycrystals.
+Compute the **Taylor factor M** for FCC crystals under uniaxial loading, for both single crystals and random polycrystals.

 **Features:**
 - Computes M for a single crystal with user-defined Euler angles in Bunge convention (ϕ1,Φ,ϕ2), e.g. single crystal with [100] ∥ loading direction